 The Eggleston-Ekas Scholarship Fund was established in 1965 by the late Ward Leroy Ekas, M.D., Class of 1920, Sc.
 D. 1965, and his family.
 It honors the late Harla Ray Eggleston, head of the Department of Biology from 1915 until his retirement in 1960.
-The income from this fund is to be used to assist worthy and needy students at Marietta College.
+The income from this fund assists worthy and needy students at Marietta College.
 It is the desire of the donors that first preference be given to students interested in the study of biology, chemistry, or petroleum in that sequence.

 The Encana Oil and Gas (USA) Inc., Scholarship in Petroleum Engineering was established by Encana in 2006.
-This fund will provide scholarship aid to undergraduate students majoring in petroleum engineering.
-Recipients will be selected on the basis of academic achievement, personal character, and leadership qualities.
+This fund provides scholarship aid to undergraduate students majoring in petroleum engineering.
+Recipients are selected on the basis of academic achievement, personal character, and leadership qualities.
 This scholarship may be renewed as long as the recipient maintains at least a 3.0 GPA and makes satisfactory progress towards his/her undergraduate degree.

 The Beverly Enzie Ellis Alumni Scholarship Fund was established in 1995 by the Marietta College Board of Trustees as a memorial to a Marietta College alumna who served as a mentor and friend to Marietta students for almost 40 years.
 Mrs. Ellis, Class of 1955, worked in Marietta's admissions office during her student days and continued on after graduation.
 In her role as admissions counselor and administrator, her first concern was always for the students and their success at the College.
 A member of Chi Omega sorority, she served as its advisor and was an active member of the First Presbyterian Church in Marietta.
-Mrs. Ellis died October 21, 1993.
-The fund will provide one full and two half scholarships each year for Marietta College legacies that are full-time freshmen.
+If there are sufficient funds, this endowment will provide one full and two half scholarships each year for Marietta College legacies who are full-time freshmen.